Vegan Guide to Malaysia

 Banana Leaf Curries

-Anywhere serving good ‘Banana Leaf Curries’ where you can get a banana leaf piled high with steamed rice, dhal and vegetable curries as well as poppadum and cucumber salad is to be cherished in our book.
+We love anywhere serving good ‘Banana Leaf Curries’ where you will be presented with a banana leaf (yes, an actual banana leaf) piled high with steamed rice, dhal and vegetable curries as well as poppadum and cucumber salad is to be cherished in our book.
+Most of these restaurants will happily offer ‘extra’ portions of your favourites meaning that this is not only a delicious option, but it’s great value for money and oh so filling.

 anana leaf piled high with tasty, spicy curries